mdshoaibuddinchanda/phishing_detection_benchmark/paper/draft.md

 ## Dataset and Preprocessing (400–500 words)

-Dataset: A labeled phishing email corpus stored at `data/raw/phishing_emails.csv` with columns `text` and `label` (0 = legitimate, 1 = phishing).
+Dataset: A labeled phishing email corpus stored at `data/raw/phishing_emails.csv` with configurable column names (default: `text_combined` for email content, `label` for binary class).
+This flexible configuration allows the pipeline to adapt to different dataset formats without code modifications.
 After preprocessing, a representative distribution shows ~11.3k legitimate and ~7.3k phishing samples, reflecting a realistic but moderately imbalanced scenario.

+Configuration-driven data handling: Column names, dataset paths, and split ratios are centralized in `src/config/config.yaml`, ensuring consistent parameter passing through data loading, preprocessing, training, and evaluation stages.
+This approach eliminates hardcoded assumptions and supports seamless adaptation to different datasets or labeling conventions.
+Parameters flow through pipeline functions as configuration dictionaries, reducing coupling and improving auditability.

 Splitting: Deterministic, stratified split with seed 42 into train (70%), validation (15%), and test (15%).
 Splits are saved to `data/processed/train.csv`, `val.csv`, and `test.csv` to ensure repeatability and to allow skipping data prep in future runs.